Russian senators ratify North Korean defense pact

 The West has long accused Pyongyang of supplying artillery shells and missiles to Moscow for use against Ukraine.

-The latest intelligence reports, suggesting North Korea has deployed around 10,000 troops to Russia, indicate even deeper involvement in the conflict and have sparked an outcry and warnings in Seoul, Kiev, and Western capitals.
+The latest accusations, based on intelligence reports, suggest that North Korea has deployed around 10,000 troops to Russia, indicating even deeper involvement in the conflict and triggering an outcry and warnings in Seoul, Kiev, and Western capitals.

 - Log in to post comments